UCI-GDIM33/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 In creating the plan for a game, for me, it helps me point out and cut feature bloat, and identify tasks that might take longer or shorter periods of time.
 A lot of the time I realize I'm overscoping, and need to cut it down to something more basic before I try to implement more.

 ### Activity 3
+Five levels is a bit short so I'm working on another one.
+Not sure how much I'm aiming for in the final submission, maybe eight?
+I'm also adding more crusher types, you can't have enough hazards in a platforming game.
+I kind of want to add an OMORI-style dilemma in a level where you find out you didn't actually have to kill the enemy to proceed in the level.
+(Oops. spoilers.)